 Avalanche defenceman Samuel Girard enters the NHL/NHLPA Player Assistance Program

 ST. PAUL, Minn.
-(AP) — Colorado Avalanche defenceman Samuel Girard will be away from the team indefinitely while he receives care from the NHL/NHLPA Player Assistance Program.
+(AP) — Colorado Avalanche defenceman Samuel Girard says anxiety and depression leading to alcohol abuse led him to seek treatment from the NHL/NHLPA Player Assistance Program.

-The league and union announced Girard's status in a joint statement Friday before the Avalanche visited the Minnesota Wild.
+The league and union on Friday announced Girard would be away from the team indefinitely to receive treatment from the joint program.

+Girard, 25, had been away from the Avalanche for personal reasons and did not play in their past two games.
+News of him entering the program came before Colorado visited the Minnesota Wild.

 His father, Tony, said in a social media post earlier in the day that Girard was in good hands and asked others to respect his son's privacy.